watson/airplay-protocol/README.md

 - `name` - The name of the property to set
 - `value` - The plist object to set
-- `callback` - Will be called when the request have been processed by the AirPlay server.
+- `callback` (optional) - Will be called when the request have been processed by the AirPlay server.
 The first argument is an optional Error object.
 The second argument is an instance of [`http.IncomingMessage`][1]

 ## License